 - Do not include Personally Identifiable Information (PII) in scripts

 - Do not use scripts to collect PII from devices

 The Intune management extension has the following prerequisites.
 Once they're met, the Intune management extension installs automatically when a PowerShell script or Win32 app is assigned to the user or device.

 Devices running Windows 10 version 1607 or later.
 If the device is enrolled using bulk auto-enrollment, devices must run Windows 10 version 1709 or later.
 The Intune management extension isn't supported on Windows 10 in S mode, as S mode doesn't allow running non-store apps.

-- Hybrid Azure AD-joined: Devices joined to Azure Active Directory (AAD), and also joined to on-premises Active Directory (AD).
-See Plan your hybrid Azure Active Directory join implementation for guidance.
+- Microsoft Entra hybrid joined: Devices joined to Microsoft Entra ID, and also joined to on-premises Active Directory (AD).
+See Plan your Microsoft Entra hybrid join implementation for guidance.

-Azure AD registered/Workplace joined (WPJ): Devices registered in Azure Active Directory (AAD), see Workplace Join as a seamless second factor authentication for more information.
+Microsoft Entra registered/Workplace joined (WPJ): Devices registered in Microsoft Entra ID, see Workplace Join as a seamless second factor authentication for more information.
 Typically these are Bring Your Own Device (BYOD) devices which have had a work or school account added via Settings>Accounts>Access work or school.

 Devices enrolled in Intune, including:

 Devices enrolled in a group policy (GPO).
 See Enroll a Windows 10 device automatically using Group Policy for guidance.